 Things like past job experience, training, and schooling help.
 But, even without a lot of those things, you can still set forth a good impression before you even land an interview.

 One of the best ways to do that is with an impactful resume.

 Resume templates can help you personalize your resume to suit the career field you’re interested in.
 While more traditional fields may call for a more conventional format, art- or tech-related fields may warrant a more creative approach.
 However, instead of just jotting down your experience and life skills on a piece of paper, why not try something new?

 Online portfolios and personal websites are becoming more popular than ever because they’re no longer limited to certain industries or careers.
 They can offer a potential employer so much more than a sheet of paper ever could.

 You can include photos and media, share more about your personal experiences and your professional skills.
 If you do go this route, make sure you know how to design a quality website that works quickly and is easy to navigate.

 In your resume, you might even mention how your troubled past has changed and shaped you as a person.
 It’s a great way to form a more personal connection with your potential employer before you even meet them, and by acknowledging your record, you gain control of the situation, rather than allowing it to work as a surprise against you.

-The best thing you can do is to be honest and straightforward with a potential employer.
+The best thing you can do with your criminal record is, to be honest, and straightforward with a potential employer.
 Rather than getting stuck in your past, focus on showing them what you have to offer going forward.